ddddxxx/LyricsX/README.md

 - Auto launch & quit with music player.
 - Automatic conversion between Traditional Chinese and Simplified Chinese.

+### Lyrics Editor

+LyricsX use custom lyrics file format "LRCX" which support word time tag, multi-language translation and more.
+Currently there's no official LRCX editor.
+You can use [Lrcx_Creator](https://github.com/Doublefire-Chen/Lrcx_Creator) for now (see [#544](https://github.com/ddddxxx/LyricsX/issues/544), thanks to [@Doublefire-Chen](https://github.com/Doublefire-Chen)).
+Or use normal LRC editor, as LRCX is compatible with LRC.

 ## Screenshot

 <img src="docs/img/desktop_lyrics.gif" width="480px">